Yasutomo Kubo: Sugar Land Skeeters

 On July 13, 2018, Kubo was traded to the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-He finished the year with the Skeeters, pitching in 13 games and posting a 5-2 record and 5.14 ERA.
+He finished the year with the Skeeters, pitching in 13 games and posting a 5–2 record and 5.14 ERA.
 He became a free agent after the season.

 Bravos de León

 On April 3, 2019, Kubo signed with the Bravos de León of the Mexican League.
 He spent the 2019 season with the club and logged an 8-14 record and 5.98 ERA while leading the league with 154 strikeouts.
 Kubo was released on January 13, 2020.

+Hamburg Stealers

+On December 25, 2022, Kubo signed with the Hamburg Stealers of the German Baseball Bundesliga for the 2023 season.
+Kubo finished the season with 122 innings pitched, 104 strikeouts and an ERA of 1.62, leading the Bundesliga Nord in the former two stats, and ERA with a minimum of 35 innings pitched, winning the Best Pitcher Award of the Bundesliga Nord.

+Hyogo Bravers

+On March 17, 2025, Kubo signed with the Hyogo Bravers of the Sawakami Kansai Independent League in Japan.